EasyCorp/EasyAdminBundle/doc/fields.rst

         // (this is not used in the 'edit'/'new' pages because they use Symfony Forms themes) ->setTemplatePath('admin/fields/my_template.html.twig')

-        // only applied to 'index' page.
-Useful for example to right-align numbers ->setTextAlign('right')
+        // useful for example to right-align numbers/money values (this setting is ignored in 'detail' page) ->setTextAlign('right')

 Formatting Options